Keiron Cunningham

 The youngest of ten siblings, two of his brothers, Eddie Cunningham and Tommy Cunningham, also played for St Helens.
 Keiron Cunningham was born five months after his brother Eddie won a Rugby League Challenge Cup winner's medal for St Helens against Widnes.

 Following his retirement as a player, Cunningham remained at St Helens as an assistant coach, and was head coach of the club between 2015 and 2017.
-He is currently head of rugby at Leigh Centurions.

 Playing career

 In 1993, on his 17th birthday, Cunningham signed for his hometown club St Helens from Wigan St Judes.
 He made his début in the 1994–95 Rugby Football League season, and soon established himself as a world class hooker, renowned for his dynamic running from dummy half and ability to poach tries from short distances.
 He represented both Great Britain and Wales in international matches, qualifying for Wales because of a Welsh grandfather.